-Production started for RACE in October 2020, and will be available to screen in communities everywhere from January 2022!
-Click here to watch our first look and learn more, and here to help fund our production costs.
-Schools and communities have been crying out for this film - the events of 2020 showing once again that deep community understanding and conversation on race is essential for us to move forward as a more equitable society.
-The evidence that systemic and unconscious racism creates profound trauma and mental health effects is profound, so RACE is a natural continuation of iNDIEFLIX's Mental Health Trilogy.
-RACE will use the tried and tested iNDIEFLIX format of in depth, personal interviews and stories, combined with data and insights from experts to open us up to the understanding, honesty and empathy needed to keep talking
+Production started for RACE (working title) in October 2020, and will be available to screen in communities everywhere in late January 2022!
+Click here to watch our first look and learn more, and here to help support bringing RACE to communities.
+The events of this last year proves once again that deep community understanding and conversation about racism is essential for us to move forward as a more equitable society.
+The evidence that systemic and unconscious racism creates trauma and mental health effects is profound, so RACE is a natural continuation of iNDIEFLIX's Mental Health Trilogy.
+RACE will use the tried and tested iNDIEFLIX format of in depth, personal interviews and micro-stories, combined with data and insights from experts to open us up to the understanding, honesty and empathy needed to make real sustainable, scalable change.

 Our partnership with ‘Kids In The Spotlight’ has brought a new depth to our support for filmmakers and storytellers.
 ‘KITS’ gives L.A. foster youth the opportunity to be seen and heard, to work in a team, to develop their talents and work through trauma… all by the power of film.
 They run 10-15 week courses in filmmaking, where industry veterans coach and support youth from writing a script to casting, acting, producing, filming with a professional crew and editing.
 We are thrilled to host the ‘Kids In The Spotlight’ channel, showcasing 30+ shorts made by these extraordinary young people, and to support KITS in its live events.Read More About KITS